matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **The /etc/hosts file**

 - Format:
-    - IP FQDN alias(es)
+    - IP FQDN alias(es).
-    - 10.11.12.13 webprod02.mycorp.com webprod02
+    - `10.11.12.13 webprod02.mycorp.com webprod02`.
-- Now we can refer to the host by name.
+- Now we can refer to the host by name:
-    - webprod02.mycorp.com OR webprod02
+    - `webprod02.mycorp.com OR webprod02`
-- /etc/hosts is local to your linux system.
+- `/etc/hosts` - is local to your linux system.
 It does not propagate to the rest of the network.

 **/etc/hosts**

 ```
 127.0.0.1       localhost
 1.2.1.6         webprod01.mycorp.com webprod01